astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/buildingblocks.md

 # The building blocks

-Remember when you learned your ABCs as a kid? ..when you learned how to write and how to read?
+Remember when you learned your ABCs as a kid?
+When you learned how to write and how to read?
 Okay, probably not honestly, but there are similar foundations for working in CS.